 As hard as we try, we often don’t have our best long-term interests in mind when it comes to decision making.
-So it helps to use little tricks, like where to place your alarm clock, to help make things easier.
+So it helps to use little tricks and hack, like where to place your alarm clock to help make things easier.

 One of the more difficult things in life is saving money.
 It always seems like there’s a more immediate need today.

-Fortunately, there are many tricks to save money.
+Fortunately, there are many hacks and tricks to save money.
 Ways that make saving money less like depriving oneself and more enjoyable.

 If you like to buy stuff, why not buy your freedom?

 That’s exactly what you’re doing when you’re saving money.

 Once you buy your freedom, you can stop making decisions optimizing for money.
 Instead, you can optimize for happiness.